Sitefinity/Sitefinity-CLI/README.md

 * Once selected the page templates are migrated, move on to the pages structure
   * Pages are duplicated by default and excluded from the navigation.
   * Once the page is fully migrated, specify the --replace option

+**NOTE** The tool uses the page/page template's title to identify the page/page template that it created.
+The format has a suffix of (migrated to Decoupled).
+This is done to avoid conflicts with existing pages/page templates.

 ### Migrating hierarchies
 * When a page/page template is selected, first the parent page templates are migrated.
 Migration cannot happen otherwise.